fontforge/fontforge/doc/sphinx/scripting/scripting.rst

   If the first operand of + is a string then + will be treated as concatenation rather than addition.
 If the second operand is a number it will be converted to a string (decimal representation) and then concatenated.
 If the first operand of
-  + is an array then + will do array concatenation -- if the second argment is also an array the two will be concatenated ([1,2] + [3,4] yields [1,2,3,4], while [1,2] + 3 yields [1,2,3]).
+  + is an array then + will do array concatenation -- if the second argument is also an array the two will be concatenated ([1,2] + [3,4] yields [1,2,3,4], while [1,2] + 3 yields [1,2,3]).
 Otherwise these are the normal arithmetric operations.